Weather-Cat/appchallenge/src/README.txt

+WeatherCat Backend README

 Included in /src is app.py, dao.py, db.py, requirements.txt, routespecs.txt and .env.

-app.py defines the valid Flasks that the app can make requests to as well as their behavior.
+app.py defines the valid API routes that the app can make requests to as well as their behavior.

 dao.py defines various data and database operations that help process, find, or